 Whether moving back for the fall semester or moving home for the summer, movers can make an incredible income helping on-the-go students.
-A mover can make up to $200 for a single move.
-Stephen Vlahos and Cameron Doody noticed this need and created Bellhops, a student moving service, which has spread nationwide.
+A mover can make up to $200 for a single job.
+Stephen Vlahos and Cameron Doody noticed this need and created Bellhops, a student moving service that's expanded nationwide.

-“It’s twice what students could make working at a pizza shop, plus they get regular tips,” Doody says.
+“It’s twice what students could make working at a pizza shop, plus they get regular tips,” Doody told Pando.
 “And they can work whenever they want.”

-Joining or starting a business like Bellhops where you’re able to have flexible hours and build your own schedule is great for college students.
-If you’ve got a large network already, spreading your services through word-of-mouth, social media, online ads, flyers and a website can jump start your entrepreneurial career for little-to-no startup money.
+Joining or starting a business like Bellhops, where you’re able to have flexible hours and build your own schedule, can be great for college students.
+If you’ve got a large network already, spreading your services through word-of-mouth, social media, online ads, flyers and a website can jump start your entrepreneurial career for little to no startup money.

 Good with kids?
-A position as a babysitter or nanny is the perfect opportunity for a college student seeking a part-time job.
+A position as a babysitter or nanny could be the perfect opportunity for a college student seeking a part-time job.
 Whether it’s taking care of kids on date night or picking them up from school, there’s a constant demand for babysitters.

 Babysitting involves an incredible amount of responsibility, so it’s important to have confidence in your skills as a caregiver.
 Providing a background check and taking first aid and babysitting training classes are great places to start.

-Babysitting rates can vary between $8 to $40 an hour depending on your experience, the city you live in, ages and number of children and the amount of responsibility (driving, cooking meals, handling pets, etc.).
+Babysitting rates can vary between $8 to $40 an hour depending on your experience, the city you live in, children's ages, number of children and the amount of responsibility involved (driving, cooking meals, handling pets, etc.).

-If you’re in school, chances are you know a thing or two about certain academic subjects.
-Whether it’s math, essay writing, chemistry -- or standardized testing -- use your knowledge to make money and teach others who might be struggling in the areas you excel.
+If you’re in school, chances are you can pull your weight in at least one subject.
+Whether it’s math, essay writing or chemistry -- or even standardized testing -- use your knowledge to make money and teach others who might be struggling in the areas in which you excel.

-There will always be a high demand for tutors, in college and the resources for promoting your services are expansive.
-Students who wish to pursue a job as a tutor have multiple options, such as tutoring through your college’s peer-tutoring center; by applying and registering as a tutor at your school you’ll be able to earn extra cash without having to market your services yourself (leave that to the school).
-If you wish to go independent, find out if your school has an online community board where you can post your services and rates or go into your student center and library and leave flyers at the front desk.
+There will probably always be a high demand for tutors in college, and the resources for promoting your services are expansive.
+Students who wish to pursue a job as a tutor have multiple options, such as tutoring through a college’s peer-tutoring center.
+By applying and registering as a tutor at your school, you’ll be able to earn extra cash without having to market your services yourself.
+If you wish to go independent, find out if your school has an online community board where you can post your services and rates, or go into your student center and library and leave fliers at the front desk.

-If you excel in a certain subject, talk to those professors and see if they’ll help spread the word.
-Many schools often let you register as a tutor with them so students are able to look up your information on the school’s website.
+If you excel in a certain subject, talk with the relevant professors to see if they’ll help spread the word.
+Many schools often allow you to officially register as a tutor so that students are able to look up your information on the school’s website.

-Also, tutor high school students in your area.
+Also, consider tutoring high school students in your area.
 One area particularly in demand is SAT tutoring for both the general SAT and specialized subjects.
-Nationally recognized SAT prep companies such as Kaplan and The Princeton Review consistently have available job opportunities listed on their websites for tutors around the United States.
+Nationally recognized SAT prep companies such as Kaplan and The Princeton Review list available job opportunities on their websites for tutors around the United States.